IamManchanda/algorithms-javascript/README.md

 This repository has been made while learning [from this tutorial](https://www.udemy.com/coding-interview-bootcamp-algorithms-and-data-structure/) by [Stephen Grider](https://twitter.com/ste_grider).

-That being said, I am planning to update this project with some more questions soon.
+That being said, I am planning to update the project with some more questions soon.
 Check back soon!

 This repository started its origin as a fork from [this repository's starter boilerplate](https://github.com/StephenGrider/AlgoCasts/tree/master/exercises).
 That being said, the solution code is all written by me while learning from tutorial with my [preferred coding style](./.eslintrc.js).